solarspaceclouds/Skincare-Knowledge-Graph/README.md

 4. The list of active ingredients identified in this project are not exhaustive because it is based on my own basic knowledge and research.
 All the predefined rules of the interaction effects between different active ingredients are based on a consolidation of information from online articles.

 ## File Details
-webscraping_insidecoder.ipynb scrapes the products details and saved in many_products.csv.
-Product details were scraped according to the brands defined in the 'brands' variable near the beginning of the notebook (after import statements) knowledge_graph.ipynb uses the scraped data in many_products.csv to build a finalised knowledge graph. web_ui_modifications_variations.ipynb has variations of the knowledge graph that I tried out in the process of trying to build and settle on the finalised knowledge graph.
+1. webscraping_insidecoder.ipynb scrapes the products details and saved in many_products.csv.
+Product details were scraped according to the brands defined in the 'brands' variable near the beginning of the notebook (after import statements)
+   - If you would like to scrape your own data, please modify the 'brands' variable or code as desired and output the desired information as structured in many_products.csv
+   - Otherwise, if you would like to jump straight to the knowledge graph, you don't have to explore this notebook and can jump straight to the knowledge_graph_creation.ipynb. (many_products.csv has been included in this repository for reference for this purpose.)
+2. knowledge_graph_creation.ipynb uses the scraped data in many_products.csv to build a finalised knowledge graph.
+3. web_ui_modifications_variations.ipynb has many variations of the knowledge graph that I tried out in the process of trying to build and settle on the finalised knowledge graph.
+Feel free to explore these if you are interested.

 ## How to use:
 1. In the search bar, type in the search term (brand name/ingredient name/specific product name).
 A drop-down list of possible selections will be constantly updated according to your typed input.
 Select your desired ingredient.